Some useful Unix software

 parts of questions are worth and makes sure that everything totals up

-with package options used to control which version is generated.
+with options controlling which version is generated.

 An example exam is